fbpx

 Grace Loves Lace

-One of the things I love most about Grace Loves Lace (GLL), apart from the fact that their wedding gowns are gorgeous, is their commitment to ethical and sustainable manufacturing.
+One of the things I love most about Grace Loves Lace (GLL), apart from their gorgeous wedding gowns, is their commitment to ethical and sustainable manufacturing.
 Driven by a passion to create equity for women in business and garment manufacturing, Grace Loves Lace is committed to creating jobs for women while simultaneously training and upskilling their workforce.
-Not to mention they’ve even invented their own GRS (Global Recycled Standard) certified eco lace, crafted from 100% recycled materials.
+Not to mention, they’ve even invented their own GRS (Global Recycled Standard) certified eco lace, crafted from 100% recycled materials.
 “I wanted to introduce brides to beautiful, luxurious, comfortable, accessibly priced, and ethically made gowns available through an innovative e-commerce platform,” shares founder and Creative Director Megan Ziems.
-GLL dresses are made-to-order and ready to wear and come in various styles ranging from the mermaid silhouette to the cowl neck silk hourglass silhouette.
+GLL dresses are made-to-order, ready to wear, and come in various styles ranging from the mermaid silhouette to the cowl neck silk hourglass silhouette.

 Doing Good: